 Residential Consumers.
 The appointed Board Director representing residential consumer interests, an organization or agency representing the interests of residential consumers in the ERCOT Region, or the Residential Consumer Technical Advisory Committee (“TAC”) Representative.
 An entity applying for ERCOT membership as a Residential Consumer is ineligible if that entity has interests in the electric industry in any other capacity than as an end-use consumer or represents the interests of another entity that has interests in the electric industry in any other capacity than as a end-use consumer, such as but not limited to, aggregators, power marketers, retail electric providers, transmission or distribution companies, cooperatives, municipals, or generators.
 The three Consumer Directors have the right to determine by majority vote of the Consumer Directors whether any applicant or member is ineligible, as described above, to become or remain a member of the Consumer Segment.

 Seated Director.
-A Director, or their designated Segment Alternate when serving in their stead (if applicable), who is currently serving, having been selected in accordance with these Bylaws, regardless of attendance at meetings.
+A Director, or the Director’s designated Segment Alternate when serving in the Director’s stead (if applicable), who is currently serving, having been selected in accordance with these Bylaws, regardless of attendance at meetings.
 A vacant position shall not be considered a “Seated Director”.

 Seated Representative.
-A TAC Representative (as defined in Section 5.1 of these Bylaws) or a member of a subcommittee of TAC, or their designated alternate representatives when serving in their stead (if applicable), who is currently serving, having been selected in accordance with these Bylaws, regardless of attendance at meetings.
+A TAC Representative (as defined in Section 5.1 of these Bylaws) or a member of a subcommittee of TAC, or the TAC Representative’s designated alternate representatives when serving in the TAC Representative’s stead (if applicable), who is currently serving, having been selected in accordance with these Bylaws, regardless of attendance at meetings.
 A vacant position shall not be considered a “Seated Representative”.

 Segment.
 For purposes of these Bylaws, a “Segment” refers to a Market Segment as defined in this Article 2 of these Bylaws.